 - "Chapter 1.
 Nways Switch and Asynchronous Transfer Mode" on page 1 gives an introduction to the ATM access services provided by the Nways Switch. - "Chapter 2.
-Configuring ATM Resources" on page 9 provides recommendations for configuring ATM resources. - "Chapter 3.
-More Information on ATM Options" on page 17 describes certain ATM options. - A Glossary is provided at the end.
+Configuring ATM Resources" on page 11 provides recommendations for configuring ATM resources. - "Chapter 3.
+More Information on ATM Options" on page 19 describes certain ATM options. - "Chapter 4.
+ATM / Frame Relay Interworking" on page 33 describes interworking between ATM and Frame-Relay networks. - · A Glossary is provided at the end.